ethan-pt/reading_tracker/README.md

 * ~~Prevent current page from exceeding total pages~~
 * Sort books by column headers
-* Auto add finished date when finished bool is true
+* Auto add date finished when complete bool is true
+* Swap model-level clean to be a field-level clean

 ## Contact